 All sampling shall only be conducted by licensed asbestos building inspectors on staff through Environmental Health and Safety.

-A separate O&M permit has been submitted to CDPH and IEPA for each engineering shop and a waiting period of two (2) working days is required before abatement related to maintenance of buildings can commence.
+A separate O&M permit has been submitted to CDPH and IEPA for the South Steam Plant and the Steam Tunnels and a waiting period of two (2) working days is required before abatement related to maintenance of buildings can commence.
 A single O&M event cannot exceed 260 linear feet or 160 square feet.

-Note: With the exception of designated Environmental Health and Safety employees that hold current IDPH asbestos inspector licenses, no University of Chicago employee shall collect samples of suspect asbestos-containing materials.
+Note: Exception for designated Environmental Health and Safety employees that hold current IDPH asbestos inspector licenses, no University of Chicago employee shall collect samples of suspect asbestos-containing materials.
 Do not collect samples and bring them to your supervisor or deliver them to Environmental Health and Safety.

 All emergency asbestos work shall be conducted by a licensed asbestos abatement contractor.
 Emergencies include situations where a rapid response is necessary to mitigate damage or prevent further serious damage to the building or its occupants in which ACM or suspect ACM has become damaged and has the potential to become airborne.
 The two (2) day or ten (10) day notification can be submitted the next work day in the event of a confirmed emergency.
 Justification/documentation of the emergency must be submitted to the necessary regulatory agency.